jfrog/JFrog-Cloud-Installers/AzureResourceManager/README.md

 1. Click "Deploy to Azure" button.
 If you haven't got an Azure subscription, it will guide you on how to signup for a free trial.

 2. Enter a valid values to parameters.
-Atleast 1 license has to be provided.
+At least 1 license has to be provided.

 ![screenshot](images/Parameters.png)

 3. Click on Purchase to start deploying resources.
 It will deploy MsSQL database, Azure Blob storage container, VM installing Nginx and Artifactory and Load balancer.

-4. Once deployment it done.
+4. Once deployment is done.
 Copy FQDN from Output of deployment template.

 5. Access artifactory using FQDN.